aarosan/recipe-finder/README.md

-# Diner and a Movie
+# Dinner and a Movie
 A front-end application to find a recipe and movie recommendation.

 # User Story